apache/incubator-edgent-website/site/docs/power-of-edgent.md

 Edgent Applications need to create streams of data from external entities, termed ingest, and sink streams of data to external entities.
-There are primitives for those operations and a collection of connectors to common external entities.
+There are primitives for those operations and a collection of connectors to common external entities, more Connectors contributions are welcome!

-Connectors are just code the make it easier to for an Edgent application to integrate with an external entity.
+Connectors are just code that make it easier for an Edgent application to integrate with an external entity.
 They use Edgent ingest primitives like (`Topology.poll()`, `Topology.events()`, etc), and `TStream.sink()` like any other Edgent code.
-But more Connectors contributions are welcome!
+A connector may provide `Supplier` and `Consumer` functions, for ingest and sink respectively, that an application can use directly with the Edgent API.

 OK... fewer words, more code!